 Give yourself ample time to understand the available options and different aspects of a CCRC.
-Careful due diligence, including reviewing financials, visiting different facilities, speaking with your trusted advisers and family members, meeting with current CCRC residents, and considering the social and lifestyle factors will help you to make the decision that’s right for you.
+Careful due diligence, including reviewing financials, visiting different facilities, speaking with your trusted advisors and family members, meeting with current CCRC residents, and considering the social and lifestyle factors will help you to make the decision that’s right for you.

 You can also learn more by visiting these websites:

 carf.org – an independent, nonprofit accreditor of health and human services